 Semi-aquatic, they spend a lot of their time in the fresh water, even for procreation.
 They inhabit southern Central America and northern South America in both savannas and rain forests near ponds, rivers, or lakes.

-Cool Capybara Facts
+Capybara Fun Facts

 The Capybara has short, sturdy legs with four hoof-like claws on their front feet and three on the rear.
 The toes are webbed and help the Capybara with swimming.